agilbert1412/StardewArchipelago/Documentation/Supported Mods.md

 If you can load the supported mod on the correct version, the exact version of a dependency is not important.

+## Having trouble with the YAML syntax?

+Alternatively, the [weighted settings page](https://archipelago.gg/weighted-options) is another option available to add mods to your yaml file.
+First, click the link.
+In the section titled **Game Select**, drag the slider beside **Stardew Valley** to 1.
+Next, scroll down to the secton titled **Mods**.
+There, you will find a series of checkboxes.
+Check the checkboxes beside the name of the mods that you'd like to include in your yaml file.
+Lastly, click the **export settings** button at the bottom of the page, which will download the yaml file to your computer.
+Open that yaml file in your preferred text editor, and look for the section titled **Mods**.
+Select that entire section, and copy it to your clipboard.
+Then, if you haven't already done so, open your yaml file that you'd like to include the mods in, and paste what you've just copied over into it.
+Make sure that you select over the pre-existing mods category that is included by default by the website.
+This is the most important step.
+Ensure you **save** the file to wherever you'd like to save it to.
+For good measure, open the saved file again to make sure that it saved properly.
+You've now added mods to your yaml file!

 ## Bug Reports